hushidong/biblatex-gb7714-2015/example/updatehistoryold.md

+### date of update: 2018-04-03 to version v1.0k

+- Changes to pkg code:

+	* ÷ÿ–¬…Ëº∆¡À”Ô—‘≈≈–Úª˙÷∆£¨“‘∏¸∫√÷ß≥÷”¢/∂Ì/∑®/»’/∫´/÷–µ»∂‡”Ô—‘°£(20180524)

+	sorting mechanism for different languages was redesigned to improve the support of languages like english/Russian/french/japanese/korean.

+	* ‘ˆº”¡À“ª∏ˆgbtitlelink—°œÓ£¨”√”⁄…Ë÷√Œƒœ◊±Ì±ÍÃ‚µƒ≥¨¡¥Ω”°£(20180524)

+	add an option gbtitlelink to set hyperlink for the reference title.

+	* ∏˘æ› liuhui µ»µƒΩ®“È£¨–ﬁ∏ƒtextcite√¸¡Ó÷–µƒ±Íµ„£¨»•µÙµ»/et al«∞√Ê∫Õ∫Û√Êµƒ∂∫∫≈°£(20180523)

+	del the comma before and after µ»/et al in the cite label for command textcite£¨suggested by liuhui and others.

+	* ‘ˆº”∂‘ ˝æ›ø‚£¨ ˝æ›ºØ£¨»Ìº˛£¨”ﬂÕº£¨µµ∞∏µ»Ãıƒø¿‡–Õµƒ¥¶¿Ì£¨‘ˆº”mark£¨medium”Ú£¨“‘∏¸∫√µƒ µœ÷±Í◊ºµƒ“™«Û£¨Ãıƒø¿‡–Õ∫Õ”Ú√¸√˚”ÎLee zepingµƒgbt7714∫Í∞¸“ª÷¬“‘ºÊ»›bibŒƒº˛°£ £®20180520£©

+	add entry types£∫database, dataset, software, map, archive and fields: mark, medium to meet GB/T 7714-2015 betterly. the nomenclature of added entry types and fields is in keep with Pkg gbt7714 developed by Lee zeping to be compatible with bib files.

+	* ‘ˆº”¡À—°œÓgbfieldstd£¨”√”⁄øÿ÷∆“ª–©”Ú»Á±ÍÃ‚£¨Õ¯÷∑£¨æÌµ»∏Ò Ω°£ £®20180515£©

+	add an option gbfieldstd to control the format of some fields like title, url, volume.

+	* ‘ˆº”¡À—°œÓgbcodegbk£¨”√”⁄ºÊ»›GBK±‡¬ÎµƒŒƒº˛£¨∑Ω∑®‘¥◊‘biblatex-caspervector°£ £®20180509£©

+	add an option gbcodegbk to deal tex file encoded with GBK, the solution originated from biblatex-caspervector.

+	* ‘ˆº”¡À—°œÓgbstrict£¨”√”⁄øÿ÷∆bibŒƒº˛÷–“ª–©∂‡”‡µƒ”Úµƒ ‰≥ˆ£¨ƒøµƒ «Œ™¡ÀºÊ»›“ª–©bibŒƒº˛°£ £®20180509£©

+	add an option gbstrict to control the output of some unnecessary fields, in order to be compatible with some bib file.

+	* ‘ˆº”¡À◊÷ÃÂøÿ÷∆√¸¡Óbibauthorfont£¨bibtitlefont£¨bibpubfont£¨”√”⁄øÿ÷∆Œƒœ◊±Ì÷–◊˜’ﬂ°¢±ÍÃ‚°¢≥ˆ∞ÊœÓµƒ◊÷ÃÂ∫Õ—’…´°££®20180427£©

+	add 3 font set cmds£∫bibauthorfont£¨bibtitlefont£¨bibpubfont to control the font and color of author£¨title£¨and publication items.

+	* ‘ˆº”¡À±Í◊¢√¸¡Óauthornumcite£¨”√”⁄‘⁄±Í◊¢±Í«©÷–Õ¨ ± ‰≥ˆ◊˜’ﬂ∫ÕÀ≥–Ú±‡¬Î°££®20180427£©

+	add a citation cmd£∫authornumcite to print author and numeric number at the same time.

+	* ‘ˆº”¡Àgbpunctin—°œÓ£¨”√”⁄øÿ÷∆inbookµ»¿‡–Õ «∑Ò ‰≥ˆŒˆ≥ˆ¿¥‘¥Œƒœ◊«∞µƒ//∑˚∫≈£¨÷˜“™ «Œ™∑Ω±„”√ªß∂®÷∆°£

+	add an option gbpunctin to control the output of // before bookauthor for entry types like inbook.

+	* –ﬁ’˝¡ÀŒˆ≥ˆŒƒœ◊¿¥‘¥µƒ◊˜’ﬂŒ™editor «≥ˆœ÷¡Ω¥ŒµƒŒ Ã‚£¨’‚∏ˆ∫‹ºÚµ•µƒŒ Ã‚»Áπ˚”√bookauthoræÕ≤ªª·≥ˆœ÷Œ Ã‚£¨À˘“‘“‘«∞“ª÷±√ª”–∑¢œ÷£¨≤≈”…—Ó÷æ∫ÏÃ·≥ˆ¿¥£¨∏––ª°£

+	correct a bug that the editor appears twice for the entry with booktitle's bookauthor is editor, which is reported by Yang zhihong,3ks!

+	* ÕÍ…∆¡Àgithub…œµƒwiki°£

+	WIKI on github was accomplished.

+	* –ﬁ’˝¡Àgbnamefmt÷–µƒ“ª–©–°¥ÌŒÛ°£

+	correct some flaws for gbnamefmt option.

+	* –ﬁ∏ƒ¡À¥˙¬Î”√”⁄ºÊ»›3.11∞Ê±æ

+	change the separator before related block for v3.11.

+	* “≥¬Î∑∂Œßµƒº‰∏Ù∑˚¥”en dash∏ƒŒ™hyphen

+	change the pages range separator from en dash to hyphen.

+	* –ﬁ’˝¡Àv3.7“‘…œ∞Ê±æ÷–◊®¿˚Œƒœ◊÷–π´∏Ê»’∆⁄∫Û∂‡≥ˆµ„µƒŒ Ã‚£¨∏√bug «”…”⁄ ‰»Îπ´∏Ê»’∆⁄√ª”– π”√printtextµº÷¬“Ï≤Ω±Íµ„ª˙÷∆∆∆ªµÀ˘÷¬°£

+	correct a bug of newsdate in patent for biblatex >v3.7, which added an additional dot before urldate caused by broken asynchronous punctuation .

+	* –ﬁ’˝¡Àtexlive2017“‘…œ∞Ê±æ÷–beamer¿‡÷–±ÍÃ‚∫Û√Ê∂‡≥ˆµ„µƒŒ Ã‚£¨”…”⁄beamerª·∂‘bibmacro\{title\}◊ˆpatchµº÷¬∆‰ ‰≥ˆ≤ªÕ¨”⁄∆’Õ®Œƒµµ¿‡£¨∏√bug «”…”⁄beamer…˝º∂∫Ûpatchµƒƒ⁄»›∑¢…˙±‰ªØµº÷¬°£

+	correct a bug of punctuation after title with beamer for >texlive2017, the bug is caused by the update of beamer.

 ### date of change: 2018-01-20 to version v1.0j
 * Changes to pkg code:
 	- "*.bbx": add an option `gbtype` to control the type and carrier identifier after title.
     - "*.bbx": change the version code switch mechanism.
     - "*.bbx": change the option align to `gbalign` for standardising option terminology.
-    - "*.bbx": add an option `gbnamefmt` to control the letter case and format of author's nameÔºåand eliminate the comma in author names of the chinese references exported from cnki by `zotero`Ôºåthese demand raised by liuxiaotao.
+    - "*.bbx": add an option `gbnamefmt` to control the letter case and format of author's name£¨and eliminate the comma in author names of the chinese references exported from cnki by `zotero`£¨these demand raised by liuxiaotao.
     - "*.bbx": correct the delimiter between author and year for author-year style with right using of the `\nameyeardelim`
 	- "*.bbx": add an cmd `\yearcite` to print year info only for author-year style when author has been written manually.